 We are working to ensure the future of our industry by focusing on important issues such as:

 In addition, DMLA educates and informs its members on issues including technology, tools, and changes in the marketplace.
-DMLA also connects its members through webinars, its annual conference, industry networking events, and by bringing together buyers and sellers with DMLAsearch.
+DMLA also connects its members through webinars, its annual conference, industry networking events.
 Our members are provided a comprehensive selection of legal documents necessary for starting and maintaining a licensing business.
 This includes ready to use forms for licensing media, terms and conditions for use, and for forming partnerships with distributors and contributors.

 DMLA was established in 1951 by a core group of New York stock photo agencies concerned about the protection of original transparencies.
 Today DMLA membership includes more than 100 companies representing the world of digital content licensing.
 DMLA has evolved as the world has moved online but our focus has remained constant: to protect the rights of creators and those representing their work.